JKrayg/Unit-4-Game/README.md

 # Unit-4-Game
 https://jkrayg.github.io/Unit-4-Game/

-This is a game that gives the user a computer generated number between 1 and 120
+This is a game that gives the player a computer generated number between 19 and 120.
+The player gets 4 choices of numbers generated between